'Philosophy is [insert negative statement].'

 That being said, I am convinced that everyone is an undercover philosopher: we all wonder about the meaning of life, the existence or non-existence of God, justice, what we owe each other.
 Of course, this doesn’t mean that reading academic papers on those topics will be fun — but accessible content is now widely available through podcasts, videos, and introductory books to satisfy our curiosity.

 Have you ever, as a child, asked the most random — yet profound — questions and received a flat ‘this is just how it is’ or ‘enough with your questions’ from your caregivers?
-If so, know that those were great questions, and that you are now old enough to find out more on your own.
+If so, know that those were great questions, and that you are now old enough to explore them on your own.